 - A gross financial income of at least 250.000 AUD in the past two years

-After opening the professional account, you will be granted such exclusive benefits as better spreads, leverage up to 300:1 on Forex and rebates and promotions from Plus500.
+After opening the professional account, you will be granted such exclusive benefits as better spreads, leverage up to 300:1 on Forex.
 As another layer of protection, Plus500 maintains your negative balance protection with the professional account.

 MAM (Multi-Account Manager) and PAMM (Percentage Allocation Management Module) are great tools for fund managers to control multiple accounts from a single one without having to create an investment fund.